 How long motion lights stay on is entirely dependent on the product itself.
 Many feature customizable settings so that users can adjust how long they want them to stay on for once they initially detect motion.

 Does a motion light need a switch?

-Prioritizing other aspects of your home’s security is more important than installing motion detector lights, because it’s not entirely clear how significant exterior lighting is in deterring burglaries.
+In terms of security benefits, prioritizing other aspects of the home’s security is more important than installing motion detector lights because it isn’t entirely clear how significant exterior lighting is in deterring burglaries.

 However, it is still an important part of creating effective home security at night because it provides a strong visual cue that something has approached the property.
 It’s also useful for keeping security camera images detailed and in full-color and for helping to park vehicles safely in driveways at night.

 Recommended reading: A Crash Course in Motion Sensor Cameras